 Our trip to Scotland is less than two weeks away!
 Insert super happy dance here along with the realization of how much I have to do to get the blog ready for me to be gone for nearly a month (I always like to build in a buffer).
 I’m scheming how many coats and cute boots I can fit in my suitcase, but I’m also thinking about the ten hour flight from LAX to London and then the shorter flight to follow.
-As if the drying effects of airplane air weren’t harsh enough on your body and skin, somehow we all forget to drink enough water, so here are all my tips on drinking enough water on planes to the best clear face mask, and a COMPLETE ROUTINE if you want the ultimate in hydrated skin so you don’t look or feel deathly upon arrival!
+As if the drying effects of airplane air weren’t harsh enough on your body and skin, somehow we all forget to drink enough water.
+So here are all my tips on drinking enough water on planes to the best clear face mask.
+There’s also a COMPLETE ROUTINE if you want the ultimate in hydrated skin so you don’t look or feel deathly upon arrival!

 How to Stay Hydrated While Flying

 One of the most common complaints about flying, on 1-hour flights and flights around the world is that you don’t always feel right during the flight and even after arrival.
 Upset and irregular tummy situations aren’t uncommon after flying and there are 2 reasons for this!
 The first, you sit A LOT when you’re traveling.
 As much as you can, move around.
 This means walking around in the airports and stretching your legs to go back to the bathroom more often than normal.
 And don’t be afraid to do some easy stretches while you’re standing too!
 I’m always shocked at how easily people just park themselves for hours on end!